jeffboichuk/r4ma/docs/04-datatransformation.md

 #> # ... with 144 more rows
 ```

+The first argument is assumed to be the data, so the remaining argument inside
+the function, according to the documentation, should be one or more unquoted variable
+names or numbers representing the position of columns.

 The pipe is the glue for putting together multiple data transformations into a sequence.
 The benefits to using the pipe are that it reduces the amount of code needed to
-perform a sequence of operations.
+perform a sequence of operations and it is easy to read the flow of operations.

 ## Selecting

 It is common to have a dataset with more columns than you need or have helper columns
-that you've created but no longer need.
+that you would like to remove.
 In the section above we demonstrated how
 to use the `select()` function with the pipe operator to pull out only the columns
 you want to work with.
-The select function has the nice feature of also being able
+The `select()` function has the nice feature of also being
-to rename columns as you select them.
-For example,
+able to rename columns as you select them.
+In the example below we select out three
+columns while renaming two of them.

 ```r